Mackenzie King Memorial Scholarships

 The awards will be based on high academic achievements (typically all A’s or very nearly so), personal qualities, and demonstrated aptitudes.
 Consideration will also be given to the applicant’s proposed program of study.

 Applications must be made to the Faculty of Graduate Studies of your home university*.
 This is the Canadian university from which you most recently graduated or at which you are currently enrolled.
 You may apply for both scholarships with a single application if the eligibility criteria are met for both.
+Please note that these scholarships are for the upcoming academic year (2018-2019).

 * UBC Okanagan students: Please mail your complete paper application directly to the Faculty of Graduate and Postdoctoral Studies at the Vancouver campus (mailing address is listed at the bottom of this page).